-By its goals of social development and environmental preservation through conserving water resources and oasis ecosystems, the negative environmental and social impacts of the project, in terms of the AF environmental and social policy, are minimal.
+By its goals of social development and environmental preservation through conserving water resources and oasis ecosystems, the negative environmental and social impacts of the project, in terms of the AF environmental and social policy, are minimal and limited only in construction phase.
 This project can be classified as Category B.